-- Choose five consecutive operating days from the meal count record. - For this five-day period, gather records of: - o Meal counts, - o Current enrollment forms, and - o Attendance. - Identify the number of children in attendance during the five-day period.
+- Choose five consecutive operating days from the meal count record. - For this five-day period, gather records of: - Meal counts, and - Attendance. - Identify the number of children in attendance during the five-day period. - Compare total meal counts to daily attendance to ensure that meal counts for each approved meal type did not exceed the number of children in attendance on any day.

-- Compare total meal counts to daily attendance to ensure that meal counts for each approved meal type did not exceed the number of children in attendance on any day. - Compare total enrollment to daily attendance to ensure that the number of children in attendance did not exceed the number who were enrolled. - If meal counts cannot be reconciled with enrollment or attendance data, determine the source of the error and appropriate corrective action.
+- Compare total enrollment (if available) to daily attendance to ensure that the number of children in attendance did not exceed the number who were enrolled. - If meal counts cannot be reconciled with attendance data (and enrollment if available), determine the source of the error and appropriate corrective action.